intermountainneuroimaging/hierarchy-curator/docs/tutorial_convert_from_legacy.md

         bool: whether to raise rather than backing off.
     """
     return False if (exception.status >= 500) else True

-# ...
-@backoff.on_exception(
-    backoff.expo,
-    flywheel.rest.ApiException,
-    max_time=300,
-    giveup=is_not_server_error,
-)
 ```

-This decorator retries a given function if a Flywheel API error is thrown,
-but only if it is a transient error.
-If it is a user error, it will
-immediately give up.
-This mechanism makes the script robust when
-there are many gears running, or the system is under high load.

 ### Delete unused curate methods